DE1-Engineering-Mathematics/module-resources/how-to.md

 # Basic markdown and LaTeX
-Now that you have access to edit and preview the documents the next thing is to understand what's in them and how they are layed out.
+Now that you have access to edit and preview the documents, the next thing is to understand what's in them and how they are laid out.

 ## Quick intro to markdown
 The tutorial sheets (and other documents, such as this one) are written as markdown documents.
 Markdown is essentially a highly optimized way of writing html that contains all the basic formatting options necessary to write static pages.
 Any `.md` will be rendered on GitHub as markdown.